Mrinalini Mukherjee Foundation

 A letter addressed to the Nizamuddin household of Mrinalini and Ranjit Singh in praises of the studio’s ambience and social life.
 The barsati was more than just a studio—it was a lively gathering space for artists, architects, and writers, where friendships and creative exchanges extended beyond borders.
 The sender reminisces about time spent in Delhi.

-• A slide offering a close up, detailed shot of one of Mukherjee's earlier hemp works, Sapling in progress, 1973-74.
+• A slide offering a close up, detailed shot of one of Mukherjee's early hemp works, Sapling in progress, 1973-74.

-A slide offering a close up, detailed shot of one of Mukherjee's earlier hemp works, Sapling in progress, 1973-74.
+A slide offering a close up, detailed shot of one of Mukherjee's early hemp works, Sapling in progress, 1973-74.

 • A contact sheet that captured the evolution of Devi on Mukherjee’s Nizamuddin terrace.
 The sequential images not only follow the sculpture’s formation but also capture the studio’s lived-in atmosphere—trees in the periphery, visitors passing through, a cooler humming nearby.